LouisHouston/FishingFinder/README.md

 add optional photos for water bodies or catches? that might be additional db space

 analytics by let users track catch history by date or season that would be cool

+TODO: *add little bait shops on the map*